keipes/sec_lib/README.md

 An XBRL **fact** is a a 3-tuple of (concept, time, value).

 ## Interesting Concepts
-The GAAP taxonomy is large, this is a show big-picture information about a company.
-These should be useful when comparing data across companies.

 [MFAANG_Concepts.json](resources/MFAANG_Concepts.json) contains a union of concepts reported by Microsoft, Facebook, Amazon, Apple and Google (Alphabet).

-TODO: They all report all 496 of these GAAP concepts, are these all required?
+The GAAP taxonomy is large, and not all filings contain all concepts.
+Below is a listing of some common and potentially interesting concepts.

 > AccountsPayable
 >